 All this and more in our free PTO policy generator.
 Once you’ve generated your customised PTO policy, you’ll be able to further tweak it to perfectly match how you would like your policy work.

-We’re pretty keen to hear what you think about this free tool so feel free to either add a comment below and we’ll get back to you within a day or so, or contact us direct at firstname.lastname@example.org with any questions or comments you might have.
+We’re pretty keen to hear what you think about this free tool.
+Please contact us at email@example.com with any questions or comments you might have.

 We’d love to help! ❤️